 It is estimated that nearly half of people who have sleep apnea have an abnormality in the bony structure around the airway.
 This means orthodontics may be a valuable resource in helping correct their issue.

 Orthodontic treatment can expand the upper jaw and work to advance the mandible, helping to modify the structures that can help manage sleep apnea.
 Oral appliance therapy can also help improve a patient’s breathing patterns during sleep.
-The appliance works similar to a mouthguard but works to hold the lower jaw forward in order to ensure the airway stays open.
+The appliance works similarly to a mouthguard but works to hold the lower jaw forward in order to ensure the airway stays open.

 Untreated sleep apnea can have serious consequences on your health.
 In addition to the effects lack of sleep can cause, sleep apnea patients may also suffer from high blood pressure, heart disease, or stroke.